browserengineering/book/book/browsersandweb.md

 controls the APIs of the web and there are multiple independent implementations.
 In addition, it turned out that over time almost all of the code became open-source and developed by a very wide array of people and entities.
-As a corollary, the software platform for websites is also not proprietary, and the information and capabilities contained within them are easy to make accessible to everyone[^unless-restricted].
+As a corollary, the software platform for web pages is also not proprietary, and the information and capabilities contained within them are easy to make accessible to everyone.[^unless-restricted]

-[^unless-restricted]: Unless, of course, the website chooses to restrict availability for one reason or another.
-The point is that the _web platform_ does not restrict availability, and therefore the website has the freedom to choose.
+[^unless-restricted]: Unless, of course, the web page owner chooses to restrict availability for one reason or another.
+The point is that the _web platform_ does not restrict availability, and therefore the owner has the freedom to choose.

 I'll now give a brief overview of the evolution of browser implementations.
 The